Skip to Content

 Softening Hair With Warm Water

-2. Wet washcloth: Apply a warm washcloth to the area for 2-3 minutes.
+2. Warm washcloth compress: Apply a damp, heated cloth to the shaving area for several minutes.

 Applying a Pre-Shave Oil or Serum